The Colli Aretini include Valdarno & Cortona

 What will you find in a Chianti from Arezzo?

 When examining the glass of red Chianti from Arezzo, you will note that the color is a lively ruby to garnet which comes with aging.
 The perfume is very “wine-like”, and a more pronounced character of finesse in the aging process.
-And the flavour... balanced, fruity, slightly tannic, whose refined flavour over time goes towards the soft velvet.
+And the flavor... balanced, fruity, slightly tannic, whose refined flavor over time goes towards the soft velvet.

 Where do you start?